 Have a quick question?
 Directly message members of your community or engage with other nonprofit leaders on the Participate platform.
 Our direct messaging feature allows you to search and connect with users in effective, real-time communication.
 Use direct messages to welcome members to your community and start building connections that lead to impact and nonprofit community engagement from day one.

 Long gone are the tedious days of creating segmented email lists.
 Send announcements to your nonprofit’s community or groups of users within your community on topics relevant to them.
 Announcements appear on the community home feed and automatically send emails to community members.

 Build virtual training and blended learning experiences that grow your initiatives through self-paced online courses.
-Our elearning structure allows you to create courses from scratch or using existing content.
+Our member-driven elearning structure allows you to create courses from scratch or using existing content.
 Easily embed media, connect with community members in learning checkpoints and monetize courses with our built-in e-commerce functionality.
 Each course is accompanied with a peer-reviewed micro-credential saved to a community member’s profile and easily shared via a micro-credential link.

 Nonprofits use virtual courses to train new contributors, engage local volunteers and extend learning beyond in-person or virtual events.

 Organize your nonprofit’s resources in online resource collections.
 Similar to any online cloud folder, resource collections house all of the links and descriptions you need in one, privacy-safe space.
 Our resources tab also offers the opportunity to create customized webpages within your community.
 Collections can be hidden, public or private so that only members of the community or users of your choice can access them.
 Rather than merely migrating content, re-imagine the ways in which your contributors access resources from your nonprofit.
 We offer strategic support around community design so that your organization can thrive.